Cost of Living in Salt Lake City, UT, United States

 It’s a very liberal city: Salt Lake tends to be like an oasis for gay people, minorities, liberals, etc. to live in the State more comfortably.

-It’s also an outdoorsy city, being so close the mountains.
-There’s a lot of hiking, skiing, mountain biking, etc.
+It’s also an outdoorsy city, being so close to the mountains.

-It basically feels like a mini city.
 The cost of living is really low, one of the lowest in the country.

 Cost of Living Index: